opencog/learn/README-Natural.md

 categories have to be consistent with the categories obtained from clustering the words.

-This requirement makes the algorithm for discovering grammatical classes fundamentally unique, and different than any other clustering algorithm employed before.
-This is not an exaggeration; however, many/most people struggle with this concept, so its sketched below.
+This requirement makes it difficult to apply off-the-shelf clustering software.
+Thus, a number of different clustering algos have been coded up in this project.
+All of them are "agglomerative", and have three basic steps:

+1. Compute similarities between word-vectors.

+2. Pick N similar words.

+3. Merge these into a cluster.

+4. Recompute similarities, and go to step 2.

+The primary difficulties are avoiding wasting mind-boggling amounts of CPU time computing similarities, and performing the actual merge.
+The first problem is solved by only considering a limited number of similarities, those between the top-ranked words (ranked by frequency.)

+The actual merge is far more difficult.
+Basic concepts are sketched below.
 The paper on "Sheaf Theory", located at https://github.com/opencog/atomspace/blob/master/opencog/sheaf/docs/sheaves.pdf explains this in greater detail.
-There will also be an upcoming blog post on this.
+Somwehere there is a blog post on this.
+(XXX where?)

+### Word-vectors

 The collection of (word,disjunct) pairs can be thought of as a collection of vectors, one per word.
 The observed frequency `p(w,d)`